ymohit1603/StatTrack-Backend/README.md

 ## Features

-- Real-time heartbeat ingestion with deduplication
+- Real-time Heartbeat ingestion with deduplication
 - Scalable architecture using Kafka for message processing
 - Time-series data storage with TimescaleDB
 - Redis caching for improved performance